kubescape/kubescape.io/docs/use_cases/ci-security-gates.md

 * Maintain a structured and well-documented repository layout to facilitate targeted scanning.

-### Scan Against Specific Frameworks

-Acme has customized security frameworks that align with their organizational policies.
-They configure Kubescape to scan against these specific frameworks in addition to standard frameworks, ensuring both external and internal compliance requirements are met.

-#### Action Points

-* Customize Kubescape scan frameworks according to Acme's security policies.
-* Regularly update the custom frameworks to reflect any changes in Acme's internal security policies or the regulatory landscape.

 ## **Expected Outcome**

 By implementing Kubescape in their CI/CD pipeline, Acme Corporation is able to: